NilPointer-Software/bdfd-wiki/src/javascript/ban.md

 - `userID` : The user to ban.
 Value must be a valid user snowflake ID.

 ### Permissions
-Required permissions which the bot must have for this function to work properly.
+Required permission which the bot must have for this function to work properly.
 - `ban`
-- `readmessages`

 ### Example
 ```js